-I reflected on all the quiet satisfaction I had derived over time, all that I had learned, from having the snake in my house all those years.
-What is it about the human condition that gives rise to the urge in so many of us to seek active contact with nature, with wildlife and wild places, to keep pets at home and grow plants in our gardens?
+I reflected on the great interest, the deep satisfaction, all that I had learned and gained from having the snake in my house all those years.
+Clearly, there is something embedded in the human condition that gives rise to the urge in so many of us to seek active contact with nature, with wildlife and wild places, to keep pets at home and grow plants in our gardens.
 It is a force, an instinct that seems to swirl around at the very core of our personal chemistry.
 We remain essentially part of the natural world with which we have evolved.